bdhitt/Vizzini-Solution-Manual-PSSE/docs/31-Logistic-Regression-Solutions.md

 ## 3 GPA         0.0325   0.0611
 ## 4 BS          0.00448  0.0134
 ```

-I will stop there.
+We will stop there.
 There has to be a better way.
-Math 378 will explore how to select predictors and improve a model.
+Machine learning and advanced regression courses explore how to select predictors and improve a model.

 f.
 Generate a confusion matrix for the best model you have developed.